hlmnrmr/sourcefabric-development/git.rst

   repository.

-* Bug fixing usually happens here, and then --if apply- the fix is ported to master.
+* Bug fixing usually happens here, and then --if apply- the fix is ported to `master`.
 It can also be done the other way around, important is to make sure that the fix will be available for all affected branches.

 * NO new features are ever added to a release branch.